-- FedEx’s management identified a need for a new computer business system with better revenue controls to ensure timely and accurate billing and to eliminate “revenue leakage.”
+FedEx’s management identified a need for a new computer business system with better revenue controls to ensure timely and accurate billing and to eliminate “revenue leakage.”

-- No existing clientserver system was capable of processing data at volumes comparable to FedEx transaction volumes, so FedEx embarked on a research project to develop a new and innovative database.
+No existing client-server system was capable of processing data at volumes comparable to FedEx transaction volumes, so FedEx embarked on a research project to develop a new and innovative database.
 The technological challenges associated with the project were too great to overcome and FedEx abandoned the project in 2001.

 FedEx included the expenses for the project in its research tax credits for 1997 through 2000.

 The IRS disallowed the research tax credits and FedEx brought suit to obtain the resulting tax refunds of $11 million dollars.

 The Varying Regulations

 This case turns on the application of two different, but overlapping regulations.